Sampson Flat bushfire recovery

-The Department of Environment, Water and Natural Resources advises that water used to fight bushfires will not be recorded as additional water use against your water licence.
+The Department for Environment and Water advises that water used to fight bushfires will not be recorded as additional water use against your water licence.
 More information and contact details are available here.

 The lead agency for volunteering is Volunteering SA/NT.
 To help people affected by the fires, visit the Volunteering SA website and follow the links.

 If you have any questions regarding access to walking trails or picnic sites in any of national parks or reserves, please check with National Parks SA or phone Natural Resources Adelaide and Mt Lofty Ranges' Gawler office on 8115 4600.

 The official Facebook page for SA Bushfire Recovery is coordinated by the SA Department for Communities and Social Inclusion.

 The Adelaide and Mount Lofty Ranges Natural Resources Management Board's Facebook page will also be used to share information.